 COVID-19 Vaccines and Schools

-On May 10, 2021, the FDA authorized the Pfizer vaccine for use in children 12-15.
-All Americans 12 and older are currently eligible for the Pfizer vaccine.
+All Americans 5 and older are currently eligible for the Pfizer vaccine.
 The Moderna and J&J vaccines are authorized only for Americans 18 and older.
 Vaccine eligibility may continue to expand for children in the coming months.

 On March 3, 2021, Pennsylvania Gov. Tom Wolf announced a plan to use the single-dose J&J vaccine for teachers, administrators, bus drivers, and other school staff.